boethin/dnstools/README.md

-A DNS client library in C#
+DNS client library in C#
 ==============================================

 The library includes tools for querying DNS servers and iterative DNS Resolution.